RchGrav/astraeus/astraeus.md

 >    - Domain expertise match with the task
 >    - Required tools availability
 >    - Agent color diversity (when multiple agents with similar capabilities exist)
-> 3. For complex advisory tasks, launch *multiple agents* with different expertise to generate diverse perspectives
+> 3. For complex advisory tasks, claude must launch 2 to 5 *multiple agents* with different expertise to generate diverse perspectives
 > 4. Always conclude with a Synthesis Agent to consolidate findings into a unified recommendation
 > 5. Employ Git-based checkpoints like `git checkout -b claude-session-[timestamp]-[purpose]` for version control of thought processes
 > 6. **Critical:** Ensure agent outputs are trackable with unique IDs when issues are identified